stcarlton/CasinoSimulation/README.md

 Source Code architecture follows MVVM design pattern.

 ## Installation
-Download the latest version here: https://github.com/stcarlton/CasinoSimulation/releases/download/v1.0/CasinoSimulation.exe
+You can download the latest version here: https://github.com/stcarlton/CasinoSimulation/releases/download/v1.0/CasinoSimulation.exe

 ## How to Use